-The Pelagos LHD – that’s short for “Left Hand Drive” – is essentially a souped-up Pelagos, the 500m titanium dive watch that’s the modern counterpart to the retro Black Bay.
+The Pelagos LHD – that’s short for “Left Hand Drive” – is essentially a souped-up, limited production Pelagos, the 500m titanium dive watch that’s the modern counterpart to the retro Black Bay.
 Notably, the Pelagos LHD dials back the contemporary styling, replacing it with the vintage-esque touches that make the Black Bay Tudor’s bestselling historical remake.

 A left-handed crown is its most obvious novelty, one that’s generally popular for sports watches (most notably on Panerai’s destro timepieces).